 Read more: JBL Tune 750BTNC review

 If you ignore the price, the Focal Stellias are perhaps the best headphones on the planet.
 Their wide-open soundstage and detailed, accurate sound treatment means they make any genre of music sound brilliant.

 If you listen to songs you think you know inside out, the Stellias' precise separation of the frequencies means that you will probably hear details you’ve never noticed before.

 If you like to keep things minimal in the headphones department, you probably won’t like the showy, opulent design of the Focal Stellias, and they can feel a little chunky for wearing on the commute into work.

 But if luxury is your thing, the full-grain leather cups, woven cables, brushed copper accents, and matching carrying case are likely to appeal.

 That luxury feel is translated right down to the presentation of the user manuals in a neat little leather-style wallet – and you may well expect to find this level of detail in exchange for parting with $3,000.
 Ouch.

-Read the full review: Focal Stellia headphones review
+Read more: Focal Stellia headphones review

-Best true wireless earbuds: Sony WF-1000XM3
+- Best budget true wireless earbuds: Lypertek Tevi

 Press on to page two to see how to pick out a good pair of headphones along more of our recommendations.